 STATUS Development Services' outcomes from the 2023 fee study were presented to the City Council on March 27, 2024.
 The City Council approved the proposed changes to the fees, with an effective start date of May 1, 2024.
-All fee changes have since been fully enacted.
-The new fees are aimed to align with the actual costs incurred, ensuring that the department maintains sufficient funds to cover operational and maintenance expenses in its net working capital, thus avoiding cash deficits.
+The proposed new fees aim to align revenues with the actual costs incurred, ensuring that the department maintains sufficient funds to cover operational and maintenance expenses in its net working capital, thus avoiding cash deficits.